 How to Use This Medicine

-- Take this medicine at the same time you take your levodopa or Sinemet®.
+- Take this medicine at the same time you take your levodopa or Sinemet®, as directed.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.